 - Education needed: Bachelor’s degree in computer science, mathematics, or statistics

 - Key industries: Public sector, healthcare and medicine, finance, and insurance

 - Top areas with openings: California, Illinois, New York, Texas

 #6 AI Research Scientist

 A research scientist who specializes in AI is a subject-matter expert in several AI disciplines, including as machine learning, applied mathematics, and computational statistics.
 These areas also include deep learning, graphical models, reinforcement learning, computer perception, natural language processing, and data representation.
-See 5+ Best Artificial Intelligence Degree Programs.
+See Why Get an Artificial Intelligence Degree?.